ayaka14732/tpu-starter/README.md

 ## 1. Community

 As of 23 Feb 2022, there is no official chat group for Cloud TPUs.
-You can join the [@cloudtpu](https://t.me/cloudtpu) chat group on Telegram or [TPU Podcast](https://github.com/shawwn/tpunicorn#contact) on Discord, which are connected with each other.
+You can join the [@cloudtpu](https://t.me/cloudtpu) chat group on Telegram or [TPU Podcast](https://github.com/shawwn/tpunicorn#ml-community) on Discord, which are connected with each other.
+There is also an official TRC Cloud TPU v4 user group in Google Chat.

 ## 2. Introduction to TPU